 “Hey, Amigo!
 I just joined the best damn record club called Vinyl Me, Please.
 If you sign up, we both get a $10 VMP account credit for use in the member store or account renewals.”

-3. True&Co – Uses the referrer’s name as a starting point to the message.
+True&Co uses the referrer’s name as a starting point to the message.
 It works well for building trust in the brand.
-They hook the new customer with $15 just for you! – that is a quick way to get someone excited!
+They hook the new customer with a “$15 just for you” offer.
+This is a quick way to get someone excited.

 “$15 just for you!